Archibald Menzies: Lichenological contributions

 Menzies made significant contributions to the field of lichenology through his extensive collections of lichens during his naval career.
 Between 1784 and 1802, he amassed the most comprehensive collection of extra-European lichen taxa of the 18th century.
 His specimens came from diverse locations, including Nova Scotia, Staten Island, the west coast of North America, Sumatra, the Cape of Good Hope, New Zealand, Tahiti, Hawaii, and Saint Helena.
 Many of these collections represented first discoveries and type specimens, with 17 of the 194 species he collected being types.

 The importance of Menzies's lichen collections was not fully recognised until long after his death.
 His specimens were distributed to various contemporary botanists and are now housed in several major herbaria, including the Royal Botanic Garden Edinburgh, the Linnean Society of London, and the Natural History Museum, London.
 Menzies's work laid the foundation for future studies in lichen biodiversity, particularly in North America and the Southern Hemisphere.
-His collections were studied by prominent lichenologists of the time, including Erik Acharius, who formally described 15 new species based on Menzies's specimens.
+His collections were studied by prominent lichenologists of the time, including Erik Acharius, who, in his 1803 work Methodus qua omnes detectos lichenes, formally described 15 new species based on Menzies's specimens.